 Being awarded a monetary judgment after trial does not mean that you will be paid anytime soon.
 Likewise, if you owe money to someone following a trial you can stay the monetary judgment while appealing the trial court.
 Illinois law requires a trial court to stay a monetary judgment if the court accepts an appeal bond.
 The appeal bond does not necessarily have to be cash but it can be a variety of different things such as securities, certificates of deposit, or anything else that has a value equal to the judgment plus interest and costs.
 In certain situations, a trial court can order an appeal bond that is less than the judgment amount.

 Non-monetary judgments are treated differently.
 Generally, non-monetary judgments are not stayed unless it is just to stay the judgment.
 Whether a non-monetary award is entirely within the discretion of the judge and an appellate court will not reverse the judgment unless an abuse of discretion occurred – a very high burden to overcome.
 If a judge does grant an appeal bond in a non-monetary judgment, the judge is free to impose any reasonable conditions on the appeal bond.

 Whether you are seeking to appeal a decision or whether you are seeking to defend an appeal, we can help.
 Contact us today to discuss what we can do to get the appellate outcome you need.
 We have the experience to handle appeals involving all aspects of civil litigation.
 We also handle immigration appeals.
 We do not do administrative appeals such as denial of social security or unemployment benefits.

 Still Confused if you need to file a Civil Appeal or Criminal appeal?
 No worries learn about Criminal appeals by following this link or just call Attorney Omar Jaleel.

-	Contact us directly to see how we can help!
+Contact us and reach Mr.Jaleel directly on the other end and find out how we can help!

 - Award Winning Attorney